Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

     name = "My Submission", # An arbitrary name for your submission team = "My Team Name") # Optional, can also pass a Team object or id
 ```

-## View Submissions of an Evaluation Queue
+## Submissions

-All submissions of an Evaluation queue can be views through the through the use of a leaderboard.
+Every submission you make to an Evaluation queue has a unique id.
+This id should not be confused with Synapse ids which start with syn....
+All submissions have a `Submission` and `SubmissionStatus` object.

+### Viewing Submissions

+All Submissions to an Evaluation queue can be viewed through a leaderboard.
+Annotations can be added to a SubmissionStatus to be displayed.
+Each of these added annotations can be set to either public or private.
+Private annotations cannot be read by people on the a leaderboard unless the Team or Synapse user has **Can Score** or **Admin** permissions on the Evaluation queue.
+Public annotations can be viewed by any Team or user that at least has **Can View** permissions.

 To learn how to create a wiki page, please visit [here](wikis.md).
 Below are instructions on how to set up a leaderboard.
-You must know the **evaluation Id** to do so; see the section on how to "Configure an Evaluation Queue" for instructions on finding the evaluation Id.
+You must know the Evaluation queue ID to do so; see the section on how to "Configure an Evaluation Queue" for instructions on finding the ID.

 ### Adding Leaderboard Widget